 Life is not a competition, but we make it.
 And when we’re in a competition, there are 99% chances that we will definitely do the comparison thing: self vs others.
 And the bad thing about being in a contest is that we never want to come other than the 1st place.

 Everybody does their best to stand at the podium with number 1.
-In a sport competition things remain in the sport, but life’s competition, which shouldn’t be in the first place, is a little bit complicated.
+In a sports competition things remain in the sport, but life’s competition, which shouldn’t be in the first place, is a little bit complicated.
 How?
 We’ll tell you how.

 Unlike sports competitions, life’s competition doesn’t have any real situation, like some sort of event or season.
 In which you’re bound to play with the rules.
-Moreover, when you didn’t score well in the first attempt, you get impatient for a limited time.
+Moreover, when you didn’t score well on the first attempt, you get impatient for a limited time.
 Because the competition you participated in will come again in the future, and you’ll have another chance to try.
 There’s a certainty that if you try hard, then one day, you might reach your goal.
-Because sport works like that, the one who practices more and more would have chances to score more and more.
+Because sport works like that, the one who practices more and more would have a chance to score more and more.

 However, in life, if something gets wrong, we get impatient for countless amounts of time.
 We don’t have any clue when or how we will succeed.
 Things seem blurry, and when other people get ahead of us, we feel guilty and pity ourselves.
 For a moment, we don’t even consider that life is not a competition.
 Each individual has their own journey to travel, paths to walk, and destination to reach.
 But when someone else succeeds before us, we can’t help ourselves.

-3. We see more in others plate
+3. We see more in other’s plate

 Lack of value, competition, and then comes the plate of others.
-Combining all three would make the perfect recipe of comparison.
+Combining all three would make the perfect recipe for comparison.
 In India, perhaps north of India, there’s a saying which goes by this, “The butter is seen more in the plate of others.”

-Meaning, no matter where you are, what you do, and what good position you might have, you’ll always consider other people better than yourself.
+This means, that no matter where you are, what you do, and what good position you might have, you’ll always consider other people better than yourself.
 You’ll always see more in everything of theirs.
 Even though you are in general better than them, you’d always see something in them better than you.
 And that’s where the comparison thing begins to evolve.

 This kind of comparison never lets us remain at peace with things or values we do hold in the present moment.
 And it happens nearly everywhere.
 Whether you’re in a school, college, at the gym, or in a working place.
-Even if the other person has bluffed everything in front of us, we hook into their ideas, thoughts, and the way they represent themselves that we start to devalue our position.
+Even if the other person has bluffed everything in front of us, we hook into their ideas, thoughts, and the way they represent themselves and we start to devalue our position.
 And once we begin to devalue, you already knew it, everything goes out of control.

 When we see more in others’ plates, we don’t accept what we have got, which leads us to compare ourselves to others.
 And this one is pretty dangerous because the one who can’t accept himself/herself or their current situation, then how could they accept something which people are putting in front of them.
 And non-acceptance doesn’t mean you’re not accepting yourself only, but you are also not accepting the way people are reacting around the other person you are comparing yourself to.